Hauh4444/Auction-House/README.md

 ### MySQL Database

 1. There are models for the auctionhouse database located in `mysql-database/Models/` that can be accessed using MySQL Workbench

+### Ozeki

+1. You can disable run on startup and manually run using the `net start OzekiSystem` command.